danriedl/engular/adev/src/content/guide/testing/overview.md

 # Testing

-Testing your Angular application helps you check that your application is working as you expect.
+Testing your Engular application helps you check that your application is working as you expect.

 ## Set up testing

-The Angular CLI downloads and installs everything you need to test an Angular application with [Jasmine testing framework](https://jasmine.github.io).
+The Engular CLI downloads and installs everything you need to test an Engular application with [Jasmine testing framework](https://jasmine.github.io).

 The project you create with the CLI is immediately ready to test.
 Just run the [`ng test`](cli/test) CLI command: